michaelknigge/afpbox/README.md

 # Triplets
-The following table shows the Triplets and the current status of the corresponding support of the Triplet (*"supported"* means that afobox can parse the Triplet and create a specific Java object for it).
+The following table shows the Triplets and the current status of the corresponding support of the Triplet (*"supported"* means that afpbox can parse the Triplet and create a specific Java object for it).

 ID    | Name                                                | Supported
 ------|-----------------------------------------------------|-------------------